sds192fall2024/Lab1/README.md

 ![exec-path](images/exec-path.png)

 (2) Then in RStudio, click Tools>Global Options>Git/SVN, in the section of Git executable, Browse in your computer to find the path: /Library/Developer/CommandLineTools/usr/libexec/git-core/git Then click Apply.
 Then you can cancel this window.
+For **Windows** users, the path may be C:\Program Files\Git\bin\git.exe

 ![set-the-git-path-in-RStudio](images/set-the-git-path-in-RStudio.png)